After tax suspension, gas prices still high: AAA says blame oil prices

 Valerie Puma with AAA, says you might be seeing a fluctuation in the prices at the pump, but it all depends on the current oil prices.

-‘When the current oil price jumps up, then the gasoline prices at the pump are going to jump up immediately afterward,” says Puma.
+“When the current oil price jumps up, then the gasoline prices at the pump are going to jump up immediately afterward,” Puma said.

 Like Monday’s cost of nearly $120 per barrel.
 The prices will stay up until that supply is used up.
 “And then once we get to that kind of cheaper fuel and we’re seeing New York State’s sales and excise taxes, that discount there, that’s when we’re going to start seeing those prices really go lower,” she says.

 Uber Driver Marcus Birdsong says he’s waiting.
-“I find a couple of cheap places, you know and I try to just stay faithful when I find them,” he says.
+“I find a couple of cheap places, you know and I try to just stay faithful when I find them,” he said.

 Puma says make no mistake.
 High gas prices and the reasons behind them are a global problem right now.
-“It definitely is several variables,” she says.
+“It definitely is several variables,” she said.

 AAA says the European Union is moving to ban 90% of Russian oil imports by the end of this year, increasing crude prices over market concerns.
 Further, China lifting COVID-19 restrictions in Shanghai led to more demands, and storage levels are roughly 13.5% lower than a year ago, also contributing to higher prices.